 Even a few years ago, I wasn’t really able to practice any of these things.
 I was too scared to be vulnerable and show my real self, and I was too insecure about myself and my own choices to be non-judgmental.

-Do I still have a hard time being vulnerable, authentic, and non-judgmental?
+Do I still have a hard time being all of these things?
 The short answer is yes, sometimes I do.
 Despite my best efforts, when I feel insecure, I slide into defensive mode.

 I’m working on it.